MTG Commander Politics - A Guide To Diplomacy At The Table

 Vague deals like "I'll help you" can leave a player feeling like you broke your word when, in reality, you have different ideas of what that meant.
 Keeping your word is probably the most important factor in commander politics, so keep that in mind.
 Another thing that helps define expectations and make your word golden is to be sure not to promise something you're not confident you can do.
 At the same time, players aren't likely to give you something for a "maybe."

 In situations like this, be sure to make it known you'll do what you can, but only to a preset extent.
-I recently had a player let me hit them with 11 tokens to draw cards with Bident of Thassaimage in search of an answer to the Fraying Sanityimage they were cursed with.
+I recently had a player let me hit them with 11 tokens to draw cards with Bident of Thassa in search of an answer to the Fraying Sanity they were cursed with.
 I got to draw cards, and they got a possible out to losing to Mill.
 I was sure to be clear it was possible I didn't draw and answer, so there were no hard feelings if I couldn't save them.

 Maintain a Positive Attitude